Skip to main content

 • The role of the expert in allegations of DA, CA and PA – Part 25 Experts and Assessors

-• If a child is resistant to spending time with, or hostile towards, one parent post separation – have you established there is no legitimate reason or cause for this before accepting it as unjustifiable?
+• If a child is resistant to spending time with, or hostile towards, one parent post separation – has it been established there is no legitimate reason or cause for this, before accepting it as unjustifiable?

-• What are ‘alienating behaviours’ of one parent towards the other, and how to assess the significance of the impact of these behaviours on the child?
+• What are ‘alienating behaviours’, and how to assess the significance of the impact of these behaviours on the child?

 • Whar further training is needed on DA, CCB and PA?